Software

 About six decades ago, some schmuck figured out how to talk to rocks1 and now we all have to deal with the consequences.

-I appreciate simplicity, but I’m not a “minimalist” in any respect.
-I believe in a balance between a simple codebase and meaningful reduction in workload for the end user.
+I appreciate simplicity, but I’m not a “minimalist”.
+I believe in keeping code simple and small while actually solving problems for the end user in a meaningful way.

 “An idiot admires complexity, a genius admires simplicity.
 A physicist tries to make it simple.
 Anyway, an idiot; anything the more complicated it is, the more he will admire it.
 If you make something so clusterfucked he can’t understand it, he’s gonna think you’re a god ‘cause you made it so complicated nobody can understand it.
 That’s how they write journals… in academic journals.
 They try to make it so complicated people think you’re a genius.”